Content Creation

 Your profile is your online first impression.
 It’s where people decide whether to connect with you or move on.

-2. Headline: The headline is your online first impression, so you have to choose your words carefully.
-You should mention what you do, while also keeping a personal touch.
+Headline: Your headline is your online first impression, so choose your words carefully.
+Mention what you do while keeping a personal touch.
 The goal is to keep people interested in connecting with you.
 Check out this article for more rules about how to Write Your LinkedIn Headline.

-3. About: Use this section to tell the story about how you’ve come to do what you’re doing.
-Why do you like it?
-What achievements did you accomplish?
+About: Use this section to tell your story.
+How did you get where you are?
+Why do you love it?
+What have you achieved?
 It can be short to medium length, but it must be authentic.

-Finally, make your profile active: post updates, comment thoughtfully, and engage.
-LinkedIn rewards consistency with more visibility.
+Finally, make your profile active: post updates, comment thoughtfully, and engage with people.
+LinkedIn rewards consistency with greater visibility.

 InMails